 “Yes.
 We are at the beginning.
 It’s worked in other countries – in Japan Cookpad has two million subscribers.
 This year VAT was removed for online books, so it’s cheaper than hard copies and you get access in perpetuity to cookbooks.
-In the future we will have ‘smart kitchens’ so we are working with e-grocers (think Ocado) and firms like Neff, Bosch and Siemens.”
+In the future we will have ‘smart kitchens’ so we are working with e-grocers (the well-known one ) and brands like NEFF, Bosch and Siemens.”

 How has lockdown affected your business?

 “It’s been good for home cooking.
 NEFF told me that they are selling more cooking equipment than ever.
 People have the time to make their own sourdough for instance.
 In the long term, city centres have emptied, people are no longer surviving off sandwiches from Pret in an office.
 We are spending less time commuting.
 Fortunately our office lease in the centre of London came to an end in February so we’ve all been working from home.”

 What’s the most popular recipe on your site?